venson/starbucks/README.md

     * transcript.json - records for transactions, offers received, offers viewed, and offers completed

 # 5. Results
-   1. The profit decreased 67931.25 dollars total, 2.43 dollars for each order, but we get 18.89% of the orders with a increase in profit
+   1. With offers, the profit decreased 67931.25 dollars total,2.43 dollars for each order,if the consumers came to starbucks as usual without offers.
+But we get 18.89% of the orders with a increase in profit
    2. It possible to find a model to predict the profit difference with orders.

 # 6. Assumption